Show, Don’t Tell: A Mini-Lesson That Actually Sticks

 Bonus: Online Resources

 Want even more practice?
-Here are a helpful link:
+Here is a helpful link:

 “Show, don’t tell” doesn’t have to be a mystery.
 With the right examples, a little humor, and maybe a cookie or two, students can learn to write with clarity and voice.